felixxm/django-mailer/CONTRIBUTING.rst

 When you save and exit the text editor where you were squashing commits, git will squash them down and then present you with another editor with commit messages.
-Choose the one to apply to the squashed commit (or write a new one entirely.)
+Choose the one to apply to the squashed commit (or write a new one entirely).
 Save and exit will complete the rebase.
 Use a forced push to your fork::

     git push -f